 The valuation of ecosystem services provides the evidence base for linking economic and environmental issues that need to be integrated into development programmes, accounting, legislation and education.

-The value of ecosystems services by sector were identified and can be seen in the graph, below.
+The value of ecosystems services by sector were identified and can be seen in the graph, below (figures in local currency).
 The carbon sequestration and storage ability of the healthy forest ecosystem is also of great benefit to lowering carbon emissions.

 An analysis of the costs of the Chon-Kemin Nature Park from public budgets was presented by BIOFIN expert, Zhazgul Amanova.
 This found that the park currently cost US$ 134,000 per year to maintain and conserve.
 Highlighting the large gap between finance spent on conservation compared to its value.